victoriaaoka/bp-esa-backend/README.md

 ### Pull requests
 We're glad to get pull request if anything is missing or something is buggy.
 However, there are a couple of things you can do to make life easier for the maintainers:

-- Explain the issue that your PR is solving - or link to an existing issue
+- Explain the issue that your PR is solving - or link to an existing issue.
-- Follow the repository structure, and new sections in the corresponding folders
+- Follow the repository structure, and new sections in the corresponding folders.

 >**Git Conventions**
 >Make sure you adhere to [our convention](https://github.com/andela/engineering-playbook/tree/master/5.%20Developing/Conventions#commit-message) for your commits and PR.